aswathyseb/bioinformatics_workflows/chapter2/src/README.md

+#### Scripts

 This folder contains  the commands used in the generation of P.yoelii 17XNL agenome assembly and annotation.

-Makefile.pacbio : commands  used in Pacbio genome assembly
+**Makefile.pacbio:** commands  used in Pacbio genome assembly

-Makefile.ont : commands used in the nanopore genome assembly
+**Makefile.ont:** commands used in the nanopore genome assembly

-Makefile.ont : General commands for mapping, variant calling etc.
+**Makefile.ont:** General commands for mapping, variant calling etc.

-1) run/ : contains shell scripts used in the analysis.
+**run/** : contains shell scripts used in the analysis.
 These scripts uses accessory code that are in other subfolders under scripts/

-2) ann_fix/ : contains commands used to make modifications to the braker annotation output files.
+**ann_fix/** : contains commands used to make modifications to the braker annotation output files.

-3) pacbio_asm/ : scripts used to make modifications to canu output assembly.
+**pacbio_asm/** : scripts used to make modifications to canu output assembly.

-4) ncRNA/ : scripts used to find and add non-coding RNAs to annotation
+**ncRNA/** : scripts used to find and add non-coding RNAs to annotation

-5) rblast/ : scripts used in the reciprocal blast based annotation.
+**rblast/** : scripts used in the reciprocal blast based annotation.

-6) ont_asm : scripts used in the Nanopore based genome assembly
+**ont_asm/** : scripts used in the Nanopore based genome assembly

-7) cons : scripts used on consensus genome generation.
+**cons/** : scripts used on consensus genome generation.

-8) misc : miscelanious scripts used in various steps of the analysis.
+**misc/** : miscelanious scripts used in various steps of the analysis.

 Description of scripts in each folder is given below.